TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### Required

-- Argument `from` is the dataset object from which one or more graph are imported over to this dataset.
+- Argument `from` is the dataset object from which one or more graphs are imported over to this dataset.

 ##### Optional

 The optional properties accepted as arguments for <code>importFromDataset</code>

 <dl>
   <dt>graphMap</dt>
-<dd>- Argument `<code>graphMap</code>` optionally is an object with keys and values that implements a mapping from existing graph names (keys) to newly created graph names (values).
-Each keys must be an existing graph name in the `from` dataset.
+  <dd>Argument `<code>graphMap</code>` optionally is an object with keys and values that implements a mapping from existing graph names (keys) to newly created graph names (values).
+Each key must be an existing graph name in the `from` dataset.
 Each value must is the corresponding graph name in this dataset.</dd>
 <!-- <https://issues.triply.cc/issues/5783>
 If this argument is not specified, then graph names in the `from` dataset are identical to graph names in this dataset.
 -->

   <dt>graphNames</dt>
-<dd>- Argument `<code>graphNames</code>` optionally is an array of graph names.
+  <dd>Argument `<code>graphNames</code>` optionally is an array of graph names.
 These names can be one of three types: 'string', instances of a 'Graph' class, or instances of 'NamedNodes'.</dd>

   <dt>overwrite</dt>
-<dd>- Accpets a boolean value.
+  <dd>Accepts a Boolean value.
 An optional property that determines whether existing graph names in this dataset are allowed to be silently overwritten.
 If this argument is not specified, then `false` is used as the default value.</dd>
 </dl>

 ##### Examples